smangham/fair-research-software/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What is open, reproducible and FAIR research?
+- What is open and reproducible research?
-- Why are these practices important?
+- Why are these practices important, in particular in the context of software used to support such research?

 ::::::::::::::::::::::::::::::::::::::::::::::::